TA-Lib/ta-lib/README-DEVS.md

 # Instructions for TA-Lib maintainers
-**If you only want to install and use TA-Lib, there is nothing here for you... check instead the main README.md file.**
+**If you only want to install and use TA-Lib, there is nothing here for you... check instead https://ta-lib.org/install **

 You must have python installed.